Ferdowsi: Background

-Ferdowsi belonged to the class of dehqans.
-These were landowning Iranian aristocrats who had flourished under the Sassanid dynasty (the last pre-Islamic dynasty to rule Iran) and whose power, though diminished, had survived into the Islamic era which followed the Islamic conquests of the 7thcentury.
-The dehqans were attached to the pre-Islamic literary heritage, as their status was associated with it (so much so that dehqan is sometimes used as a synonym for "Iranian" in the Shahnameh).
-Thus they saw it as their task to preserve the pre-Islamic cultural traditions, including tales of legendary kings.

 The Islamic conquests of the 7th century brought gradual linguistic and cultural changes to the Iranian Plateau.
 By the late 9th century, as the power of the caliphate had weakened, several local dynasties emerged in Greater Iran.
 Ferdowsi grew up in Tus, a city under the control of one of these dynasties, the Samanids, who claimed descent from the Sassanid general Bahram Chobin (whose story Ferdowsi recounts in one of the later sections of the Shahnameh).
 The Samanid bureaucracy used the New Persian language, which had been used to bring Islam to the Eastern regions of the Iranian world and supplanted local languages, and commissioned translations of Pahlavi texts into New Persian.
 Abu Mansur Muhammad, a dehqan and governor of Tus, had ordered his minister Abu Mansur Mamari to invite several local scholars to compile a prose Shahnameh ("Book of Kings"), which was completed in 1010.
 Although it no longer survives, Ferdowsi used it as one of the sources of his epic.
 Samanid rulers were patrons of such important Persian poets as Rudaki and Daqiqi, and Ferdowsi followed in the footsteps of these writers.

 Details about Ferdowsi's education are lacking.
-Judging by the Shahnameh, there is no evidence he knew either Arabic or Pahlavi.
+While it is likely that he learned Arabic in school, there is no evidence in the Shahnameh that he knew either Arabic or Pahlavi.

+Ferdowsi was a Shiite Muslim, although varying views exist on what Shiite sect he belonged to.
+Khaleghi-Motlagh, following Theodor Nöldeke, notes that Ferdowsi displays a contradictory attitude towards religion in the Shahnameh: on the one hand, he shows a "lenient" attitude towards religion, but on the other hand, he believed that his sect was the "only true Islamic one."
+Khaleghi-Motlagh concurs with Nöldeke that Ferdowsi was "above all a deist and monotheist who at the same time kept faith with his forbears."
+Ferdowsi criticized philosophers and those who tried to prove the existence of God.
+He saw God's creation as the only evidence of His existence and believed everything in life to be the product of God's will.
+Khaleghi-Motlagh and others have suggested that a certain fatalism in Ferdowsi's work contradicts his "absolute faith in the unicity and might of God," and that this may have been the legacy of the Zurvanism of the Sasanian period.